The 11 Best Value-Per-Dollar Bourbon Whiskeys, Ranked

 The Whiskey:

 This craft whiskey is a grain/corn-to-glass Washington experience.
 The grains are all grown near the distillery.
-The oak is toasted and aged outside of the distillery’s warehouses for 18 months before the hot juice goes in for maturation.
+The oak is toasted and aged outside for 18 months before the hot juice goes in for maturation.
 After around five years, the whiskey is blended, proofed, and bottled.

 Tasting Notes: